wtanner/guitar-chords/README.md

 A self-contained, statically-served web application for guitar chord learning and experimentation.
 The application displays randomly selected guitar chords with visual diagrams, finger positions, and musical notation to help users discover and learn new chord structures.

 ## Functional Requirements

 ### F1: Single Chord Display
 - **Requirement**: Display one chord at a time with comprehensive information
 - **Components**:
   - Chord name (e.g., "C Major", "Am7", "F#dim")
-  - Guitar chord diagram showing fret positions
+  - Guitar chord diagram showing fret positions with accurate base fret calculation
   - Finger placement indicators (1-4 for fingers, x for muted, 0 for open)
-  - Standard musical notation representation as quarter notes on treble clef
+  - Base fret indicator for higher position chords

 ### F2: Random Chord Loading
 - **Requirement**: Load a randomly selected chord when the page is accessed